What is "Discernment" ?

 For college age men 18 and older.
 Meetings take place monthly on a Saturday.
 Lead by Fr.
-John Linden in Lansing and Fr.
+John Linden in Lansing, Fr.
 Tony Smela in Ann Arbor and Fr.
 Todd Koenigsknecht in Hillsdale.
 Each event is free and ends with a dinner.
 Click here for more information.

 Bishop's Annual Priesthood Discernment Dinner

 Opportunity to meet Bishop Boyea and current seminarians to learn more about seminary in a relaxed atmosphere.
 Sunday August 18, 2019 from 3-6pm at St. Francis Retreat Center in DeWitt.
 Men under the age of 18 require permission forms.
 Click here for more information about the day.

 If you thinking about seminary please keep in mind that there are scheduled visits in November and February to St. John Vianney Seminary on the campus of St. Thomas in St. Paul, Minnesota and January or February for Sacred Heart Major in Detroit.
 If you are interested and would like more information please contact Fr.
 John Linden's office.